 Elastic Bamboo Security

 SSL tunneling is not implemented for VCS (Version Control System) to EC2 traffic though.
 You will need to make your VCS available for access from EC2 to use Elastic Bamboo.
-Please see the section on setting up your VCS for Elastic Bamboo, which contains guidelines on securing your VCS.
+See the section on setting up your VCS for Elastic Bamboo, which contains guidelines on securing your VCS.

 The sections below explain the default access rules for remote agent instances and how to change these rules, if desired.